chrisabrams/grimwire/README.md

-# Grimwire, the REST bOS (v0.0.1 unstable)
+# Grimwire, the REST Browser OS (v0.0.1 unstable)

 Grimwire is a Web client framework which runs RESTful servers inside of [Web Workers](https://developer.mozilla.org/en-US/docs/DOM/Using_web_workers).
-HTML fragments are served into the layout, and link/form elements target the Worker servers' `httpl://` addresses.
-"Client regions" navigate resources hosted by the Worker servers, and HATEOAS tools help Workers consume each others' Web APIs.
+Its page is broken into independent regions which navigate Worker URLs (under the `httpl://` protocol).
+It is made to be a secure, user-configurable platform for social software.

-Apps built on Grimwire can be modified and shared by users, and do not require a backend service to operate.
+Applications are created with JSON files specifying the active Workers and their settings.
+The Workers serve UIs and export APIs for each other to consume.
+The document hosts configuration at `httpl://config.env`, session storage at `httpl://storage.env`, and active Worker scripts at `httpl://workers.env`.
+As a result, apps on Grimwire can be shared and modified in-session by users, and do not require a backend service to operate.

-**Features**
+**Completed Features**

- - Multi-threaded Web applications with well-structured, strongly-encapsulated components
+ - Multi-threaded Web applications with well-structured, strongly-encapsulated programs
  - Unified HTTP/REST interface (links, forms, and Ajax calls) for software running locally or remotely
  - Promises-based API